 Splunk is used for searching, monitoring and analyzing the big data generated by machine using web interfaces.
 It is used to turn machine data into our answers.
 Splunk gives real-time answers that meet the customer or business requirements and Splunk is trusted by the 85 of the Fortune 100 companies.
 Apache Spark is very fast and can be used for large-scale data processing which is evolving great nowadays.
 It has become an alternative for many existing large-scale data processing tools in the area of big data technologies.
 Apache Spark can be used to run programs 100 times faster than Map Reduce jobs in the Hadoop environment making this more preferable.

 Head to Head Comparison Between Splunk vs Spark (Infographics)

 Below is the Top 8 Comparison between Splunk vs Spark

 Key Differences Between Splunk and Spark

 Below are the lists of points, describe the key Differences Between Splunk vs Spark

-1. Splunk can be used to search a large amount of data using SP (Splunk Search Processing Language).
+1. Splunk can be used to search for a large amount of data using SP (Splunk Search Processing Language).
 Spark is a set of Application Programming Interfaces (APIs) out of all the existing Hadoop related projects more than 30.
 Spark can be run on Hadoop or Amazon AWS cloud by creating Amazon EC2 (Elastic Cloud Compute) instance or standalone cluster mode and can also access different databases such as Cassandra, Amazon DynamoDB, etc.,

 2. Splunk concepts include Events, Metrics, Fields, Host, Source and Source Types, index-time, search-time, and indexes.
 Spark provides high-level APIs in different programming languages such as Java, Python, Scala and R Programming.